d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 # Transformer
 :label:`sec_transformer`

 In previous chapters, we have covered major neural network architectures such as convolution neural networks (CNNs) and  recurrent neural networks (RNNs).
-Let's recap their pros and cons:
+Let us recap their pros and cons:

 * **CNNs** are easy to parallelize at a layer but cannot capture the variable-length sequential dependency very well.